Google Tag:

 Zero-Day Vulnerabilities

 Zero-day vulnerabilities are weaknesses in a computing system that can be exploited and are not yet known.
 While it is not common for software programs to have gaping security flaws, when they do, criminals can develop tools that exploit them to their advantage.
-Zero-day vulnerabilities are very dangerous as they allow intruders to bypass existing security measures and access a computer system, network, or sensitive data, all without detection.
+Zero-day vulnerabilities are very dangerous since they allow intruders to bypass existing security measures and access a computer system, network, or sensitive data, all without detection.

+Preventing this form of cyber threat is a must for organizations of all sizes.
 To protect against zero-day vulnerabilities, users and organizations should:

 • Keep their software up-to-day with the latest patches